fyrbnd/neo/README.md

 # neo

 Library for working with graphs in C. Work in progress.
+Most basics are done, but a couple planned functions are missing.

 ## goals